pendulum-project/ntpd-rs/DEVELOPMENT.md

  - One task responsible for exposing state over the observability socket
  - One task responsible for handling dynamic changes in configuration commanded over the configuration socket.

-For each of these tasks, the daemon crate contains the code orchestrating the input/output and handing over relevant communications between the task.
+For each of these tasks, the daemon crate contains the logic for input/output and handing of relevant communications between the tasks.
 In particular, all code needed to deal with the async and parallel execution environment lives here.
-The implementation of the actual parsing of network packets, and the steering and filtering algorithms is not part of this crate, instead being handled in the `ntp-proto` crate.
+The implementation of the actual parsing of network packets, and the steering and filtering algorithms is handled by the `ntp-proto` crate.

 ### ntp-udp

 The `ntp-udp` crate provides an async interface to the Linux kernel's kernel-level network timestamping functionality.
-It wraps the system calls needed to configure kernel-level timestamping and for retrieving the actual timestamps.
+It wraps the system calls for configuring kernel-level timestamping and for retrieving the actual timestamps.
 Note that it needs unsafe code to do this, and properly verify that the exposed API remains safe when making changes.

 ### ntp-clock